John Macarthur's Hambledon Cottage Museum

 Thought provoking talks from guides give you a unique view of early Parramatta

-Volunteer guides conduct tours of the seven rooms of the cottage and the colonial style garden .
+Volunteer guides conduct tours of the seven rooms of the cottage and garden .